Inbound V Outbound – Which Really Works?

-- Gets your message in front of the person of your choice and you control the means by which they interact with that message.
+- Gets your message in front of the decision maker, you control the means by which they interact with that message.
 You can choose the best opportunity and means of approaching your prospect, and as mentioned before, can also choose frequency and relevancy of your messaging so as not to annoy.

-- Provides certainty that your prospect has seen or interacted with your messaging in some way (how much they have engaged with it is a different story).
+- Provides certainty that your prospect has interacted with your messaging in some way.

 - Email has the highest ROI of any digital channel for B2B companies and the sales funnel is far shorter.